-At some point in motherhood, every new mom finds herself asking, “How long should I play with my child?”
+At some point in motherhood, every new mom asks, “How long should I play with my child?”
 This question is tricky because it depends on who you ask and how you define play.
 If you ask your child, the answer would be 24 hours a day.
 Playing with mommy or daddy is usually the most fun thing in the world.

 What is play?

 For instance, do your children come into your bed in the morning, jump on you, hide under the covers, and make silly noises?
 That is play.

 Do you take your child for a walk and point out colors and shapes, and jump off curbs?
 Do you take your children to the park, push them on the swing and catch them at the bottom of the slide?
 That is play.

 Do you give your child some toys or containers to play with on the kitchen floor while you make dinner?
 Do you talk to her and interact with her during the process?
 That is play.

 Do you tickle her tummy and encourage her to blow bubbles in the bath at night?
 That is play.

 Are you getting my point?
 Play likely happens all day, you might not even realize it.
 In fact, most of your child’s day (when they are not napping, of course) is play and exploration.
 You are likely involved in a big part of that!

 What is the difference between structured and unstructured play?